psychemedia/sin-eater-resources/resources/SEMAC_sin-eater-macleod.md

 By the Stones, by the Wind, by the Fire, by the Tree,
 From the dead man's sins set me free, set me free!
 Adam mhic Anndra mhic Adam and me,
 Set us free!
-Set us free! '
+Set us free!'
 "Ay, sure, the Sin-Eater sang that over and over; and after the third singing he swung his arms and screamed —
 "'And listen to me, black waters an' running tide.
 That rune is the good rune told me by Maisie the wise.
 And I am Neil the son of Silis Macallum
 By the black-hearted evil man Murtagh Ross,
-That was the friend of Adam mac Anndra, God against him! '
+That was the friend of Adam mac Anndra, God against him!'
 And with that he scrambled and fell into the sea.
 But, as I am Aulay mac Luais and no other, he was up in a moment, an' swimmin' like a seal, and then over the rocks again, an' away back to that lonely roofless place once more, laughing wild at times, an' muttering an' whispering."